Chase Sapphire Preferred vs. Capital One Venture

 Total monthly category earnings | 3,900 points | 4,600 miles |

 With the Chase Sapphire Preferred, you’d earn 3,900 points per month, which would be 46,800 points per year.
-With the welcome bonus, that comes out to 106,800 for the first year.
+With the welcome bonus, that comes out to 146,800 points for the first year.

 With the Capital One Venture, you’d get 4,600 miles per month, equating to 55,200 miles per year.
 Add the welcome bonus you earned to that number, and your first year’s total would be 130,200 miles.
-That’s a difference of 23,400 miles in the first year and a difference of 8,400 miles per year after that.
+That’s a difference of 16,600 points in Sapphire Preferred’s favor for the first year, but it swings in Venture’s favor by 8,400 miles per year after that.

-However, due to the valuations of these rewards points when redeemed in their respective travel portal, 55,200 Capital One miles are worth $552, but 46,800 Chase Ultimate Rewards points are worth $585.
-So, while you may earn more miles with the Capital One Venture, the Chase Sapphire Preferred’s Ultimate Rewards points will give you more bang for your buck.
+However, due to the valuations of these rewards points when redeemed for travel in their respective travel portals, 55,200 Capital One miles are worth $552, but 46,800 Chase Ultimate Rewards points are worth $585.
+So, while you may earn more miles with the Capital One Venture, the Chase Sapphire Preferred’s Ultimate Rewards points could give you more bang for your buck.

 This is all from one specific spending example, however, and it comes with some caveats.
 For example, while both cards earn 5X the points or miles on travel booked through their respective travel portals, the Capital One Venture only includes hotels, vacation rentals and rental cars in that category, so you wouldn’t earn 5X the points on flights the way you could with the Chase Sapphire Preferred.
 But the Sapphire Preferred also requires cardholders to track their spending more closely to make sure they’re maxing out their rewards categories.
 If you don’t buy your groceries online, for example, you wouldn’t be able to take advantage of the Sapphire Preferred’s boosted rewards on grocery purchases.